 Navy SEALs focus on maritime operations, direct action raids (a.k.a. shooting fuckers in the face) and special reconnaissance operations.
 They excel at all three of these fields.
 But they also focus extensively on the Team part of SEAL Team.
 Their training, operations, and daily life revolve around the Team.
 Everything is for the Team, for the Unit.
 It’s their way of life.

 British SAS focus on a lot of the same things, minus the maritime operations.
 A better comparison would be between the SEALs and the Special Boat Service (SBS).
 But when comparing these two, it’s apples and oranges.
 SAS does more hostage rescue/CT operations than the SEALs do unless you count a special SEALs department – DEVGRU.

-Also, their selection process is largely individual-based, with long ass ruck marches and individual events.
+In the domain of selection, it still hard to compare it on the SAS vs Navy SEALs level.
+Because their selection process is largely individual-based, with long-ass ruck marches and individual events.
 The argument could be definitely made that the SEALs work better in the Team environment, but I’m not gonna go out and say that.
 I’m currently serving in a Law Enforcement Tactical unit (SWAT) and not planning to join the military yet, but it’s publicly known that both units are among the most highly-trained, elite units in the world.
 So I’ll leave it at that.
 And remember the SAS selection course has a 90% dropout rate compared with a 75% dropout rate for the SEAL course if that means anything.